 Drum roll please… I’m about the drop the ultimate knowledge bomb full of insider travel tips to one of the world’s trendiest destinations: Dubrovnik, Croatia.
 Trust me when I say you won’t find these tips in any Lonely Planet Guide or one of the various “36 hour travel guides” on Pinterest.

 Why?
-Because I didn’t just visit Dubrovnik; I lived there.
+Because I didn’t just visit Dubrovnik; I live here.
 I first came to study abroad, then fell in love, literally, with a local.
-I then returned to live for another 6 months.
-I’m one of the lucky few Americans that actually were immersed in the culture and Dubrovnik mentality.
+I then returned to live here, where I am now.
+I’m one of the lucky few Americans that actually is immersed in the culture and Dubrovnik mentality.
+Not to mention, I’m the only travel blog in Dubrovnik currently.

 No tourist traps.
-No sponsorships.
 Only my genuine tips (and a few of my boyfriend’s recommendations too) about a destination that turned into my second home:

 (Click Either Image below to pin it for later!)